Kandy-IO/kandy-distant-vdi/eLux/README.md

 - CefLogLevel: The log level that CEF will use.
 Defaults to `info`.
 Other available choices are `trace`, `debug`, `info`, `warn`, `error`, `critical`, or `off`. `debug` option will display verbose level 1 CEF logs.
 - VerboseLevel: Number flag indicating how verbose the CEF logs will be.
 Only supports `1`.
 - VerboseModules: Number flag indicating how verbose CEF logs will be on a per module basis.
 Where the modules are chromium modules and can be found here https://source.chromium.org/chromium/chromium/src.
 Number used can range from `1` to `3` and `-3` for filtering out modules.
 For this to work, VerboseLevel must be set to `1`.
+- DebugUrlEnabled: Can be set to `true` or a non zero integer value.
+When starting a new session, we can specify a url such as `chrome://version` and a free window with detailed version information comes up.

 #### 3.2 Sample (kandy.ini)